Woody Island, Newfoundland and Labrador

 Woody Island is an island and former settlement in Placentia Bay, Newfoundland and Labrador.

 History

 Woody Island had a population of 261 persons in 1921.
-The community was resettled by a provincial government program in the 1960s.
+The community was largely resettled by a provincial government program in the 1960s, but a small population remained into the early 1990s.
 Many of the original buildings and houses are currently still on the island, including a stone house.

 Economy

 The primary economic activity on Woody Island is the fishery.
 Fishermen harvest cod, crab, lobster, and scallops.
 Other summer residents are employed is a tourism business, Woody Island Resort.
 This business employees about 20 people on a seasonal basis, including musicians, cooks and general staff for the resort.
 The original old shop has now been turned into a small museum featuring many items owned by previous inhabitants of Woody Island.